BaseMax/LinkRemoverTelegramBot/README.md

 # Link Remover Telegram Bot

 A Python-based **Telegram Bot** for deleting all kind of URLs and links in almost everywhere the bot joined.
+(Scan new and updated messages)

 ## Features